 Model 34E Rogers (electronic) - Hollywood Theatre

-ChapterPittsburgh Area Theatre Organ Society
+ChapterPittsburgh Area Theatre Organ Society (Affiliate)

 The Hollywood Theater in Dormont is proud to put the “theater” back in “theater organ” for Pittsburgh.
 Through a partnership with the Pittsburgh Area Theater Organ Society (PATOS) and installation of their Rodgers 34E organ at the Hollywood Theater, our historic cinema is now the only theater in the Pittsburgh area with a theater organ.